Measuring economic outlook in the news: Results

 \section{Results}

-Figure~\ref{fig:neos} shows NEOS alongside with Swiss real year-on-year GDP growth and two traditional survey-based leading indicators (KOF Economic Barometer, Swiss Economic Confidence).
-NEOS closely tracks GDP growth and captures turning points similarly to established indicators.
-To assess the leading properties of NEOS, Appendix~\ref{sec:correlations} reports the correlations between NEOS and GDP growth at different lags alongside the same correlations for other traditional survey indicators for comparison.
-The correlations for NEOS are uniformly high and regularly exceed those of the survey indicators.
+Figure~\ref{fig:neos} shows monthly NEOS alongside real quarterly year-on-year GDP growth and two traditional, monthly, survey-based leading indicators (KOF Business Situation Indicator and Manufacturing Purchasing Managers' Index).
+NEOS closely tracks GDP growth and captures turning points similarly to the established indicators.
+To demonstrate NEOS's leading properties, we analyze the correlations between NEOS and GDP growth at different lags.
+Appendix ~\ref{sec:correlations} shows the correlations alongside the same correlations for other indicators, which are based on surveys or news text, for comparison.
+The correlations for NEOS are consistently high, often surpassing those of the other indicators.
+Next, we assess whether this strong co-movement of NEOS with GDP growth translates into improved forecasting performance.

+In the remainder of this section, we conduct a comprehensive forecast evaluation of NEOS.
+We first compare its out-of-sample forecasting performance against a wide range of alternative indicators.
+We then examine the importance of NEOS's timeliness by assessing how its predictive accuracy varies with different publication lags.
+Next, we analyze NEOS's performance over time, highlighting how timely information helps during periods of crisis and high volatility.
+We also investigate our indicator's incremental predictive power by testing whether NEOS adds significant information beyond established indicators in multivariate forecasting models.

+In addition, we demonstrate how NEOS can be interpreted through an analysis of the underlying news content and sentiment drivers.